-You can attach bank statements to your complaint.
-This helps by showing how unaffordable the loans were.
+It’s good if you can attach bank statements to your complaint.
+Send three months of statements before each loan or top-up.
 Some lenders such as Amigo often ask for bank statements, so it speeds things up if you send them at the start.

-It doesn’t matter if there is gambling showing on the statements – that actually supports your case that they should have made better checks at the start!
+Don’t worry if there is gambling showing on the statements – that helps your case!

 If the lender rejects your complaint, go to the Ombudsman

-Don’t be surprised if Amigo or another lender says some variation on No, the loan was affordable or The regulator doesn’t say we have to check your bank statements or We based our decision to lend on your application which was inaccurate.
+Don’t be surprised if a lender says No, the loan was affordable or The regulator doesn’t say we have to check your bank statements or We based our decision to lend on your application which was inaccurate.

 If the lender says No, or you haven’t had a reply 8 weeks after sending your complaint, send your case to the Financial Ombudsman (FOS).

-This is free to do.
-You don’t need a solicitor to help you do this.
+This is free to do and easy – you don’t need a solicitor to help.
 You don’t have to quote laws or regulations.
 Just use plain English to say what happened to you and why you feel it is unfair.
 If you aren’t sure what to do, ask in the comments below this article.

 You can just send FOS the complaint you sent the lender.
 If you disagree with anything the lender said in their reply, mention that as well.

-Also read How Subject Access Request information can help an affordability complaint which looks at how that SAR information can help.
-You don’t have to do this – you can keep your FOS complaint short if you want.
+If you want to add more details, read How Subject Access Request information can help an affordability complaint.
+But you don’t have to do this – you can keep your FOS complaint short if you want.

-Don’t delay in sending a case to FOS.
-This has to go within 6 months.
+Don’t delay in sending a case to FOS o it has to go within 6 months.
 And while you have an “open” complaint, with the lender or at FOS, the lender cannot start court action.

 Are you likely to win your Ombudsman complaint?

-From May 2019, a lot more complaints by borrowers are being upheld at FOS.
+From May 2019, a lot of guarantor loan complaints are being upheld at FOS.

-If you want help with complaining to a lender, getting a court case put on hold, or sending a case to the Ombudsman, Citizens Advice can help.
+If you want help with these complaints, Citizens Advice can help.
 Every Citizens Advice has access to the national Specialist Debt Advice Service if this isn’t something an adviser has come across before.

 Do not use a Claims Firm or a solicitor that is acting as a claims firm.
-There are two good reasons why you should avoid them like the plague for these cases:
+There are two good reasons why you should avoid them:

 - they will probably do a very poor job.
-They are not experts, they just send off a standard letter.
-They won’t put time into looking at your personal information and seeing where the lender ignored warning signals.
+They are not experts.
+They won’t put time into looking at your personal information.
 These complaints are VERY individual, not a simple checkbox exercise like PPI.